Cummins (NYSE:CMI) Upgraded to Buy by Jefferies Financial Group

-Other research analysts have also issued research reports about the company.
-Citigroup increased their price target on shares of Cummins from $260.00 to $275.00 in a report on Monday, February 8th.
-Morgan Stanley lowered their price target on shares of Cummins from $258.00 to $238.00 and set an equal weight rating for the company in a report on Tuesday, March 2nd.
-Vertical Research began coverage on shares of Cummins in a report on Wednesday, January 20th.
-They issued a hold rating for the company.
-Credit Suisse Group increased their price target on shares of Cummins from $277.00 to $285.00 and gave the company an outperform rating in a report on Friday, February 5th.
-Finally, Argus increased their price target on shares of Cummins from $246.00 to $281.00 and gave the company a buy rating in a report on Thursday, February 11th.
-One equities research analyst has rated the stock with a sell rating, fifteen have given a hold rating and eight have given a buy rating to the company.
-Cummins currently has a consensus rating of Hold and a consensus price target of $225.24.
+A number of other equities research analysts have also recently commented on the stock.
+Citigroup upped their target price on shares of Cummins from $260.00 to $275.00 in a report on Monday, February 8th.
+Argus boosted their price target on shares of Cummins from $246.00 to $281.00 and gave the stock a buy rating in a research note on Thursday, February 11th.
+Morgan Stanley dropped their price target on shares of Cummins from $258.00 to $238.00 and set an equal weight rating on the stock in a research note on Monday.
+Vertical Research initiated coverage on shares of Cummins in a research note on Wednesday, January 20th.
+They set a hold rating on the stock.
+Finally, Cowen boosted their price target on shares of Cummins from $239.00 to $243.00 and gave the stock a market perform rating in a research note on Tuesday, February 9th.
+One research analyst has rated the stock with a sell rating, fifteen have assigned a hold rating and eight have issued a buy rating to the stock.
+The stock has a consensus rating of Hold and a consensus price target of $225.24.

 The firm also recently disclosed a quarterly dividend, which was paid on Thursday, March 4th.
-Investors of record on Friday, February 19th were issued a dividend of $1.35 per share.
-This represents a $5.40 annualized dividend and a yield of 2.03%.
+Stockholders of record on Friday, February 19th were given a $1.35 dividend.
+This represents a $5.40 annualized dividend and a dividend yield of 1.98%.
 The ex-dividend date of this dividend was Thursday, February 18th.
-Cummins’s payout ratio is 35.88%.
+Cummins’s payout ratio is currently 35.88%.

-In other Cummins news, CFO Mark Andrew Smith sold 352 shares of Cummins stock in a transaction on Tuesday, February 9th.
-The shares were sold at an average price of $244.64, for a total value of $86,113.28.
-Following the transaction, the chief financial officer now directly owns 6,771 shares of the company’s stock, valued at $1,656,457.44.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO Norman Thomas Linebarger sold 8,389 shares of Cummins stock in a transaction on Wednesday, February 10th.
-The stock was sold at an average price of $245.10, for a total transaction of $2,056,143.90.
-Following the completion of the transaction, the chief executive officer now directly owns 99,927 shares in the company, valued at $24,492,107.70.
+In other Cummins news, insider Jill E. Cook sold 2,107 shares of the firm’s stock in a transaction on Wednesday, February 10th.
+The shares were sold at an average price of $244.67, for a total transaction of $515,519.69.
+Following the completion of the transaction, the insider now directly owns 18,954 shares of the company’s stock, valued at approximately $4,637,475.18.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, VP Thaddeus B. Ewald sold 650 shares of the firm’s stock in a transaction on Tuesday, February 9th.
+The stock was sold at an average price of $244.27, for a total transaction of $158,775.50.
+Following the transaction, the vice president now directly owns 9,656 shares of the company’s stock, valued at $2,358,671.12.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 11,498 shares of company stock worth $2,816,552.
-1.04% of the stock is currently owned by corporate insiders.
+Over the last ninety days, insiders have sold 11,498 shares of company stock valued at $2,816,552.
+Company insiders own 1.04% of the company’s stock.

 Cummins Inc designs, manufactures, distributes, and services diesel and natural gas engines, products worldwide.
 It operates through five segments: Engine, Distribution, Components, Power Systems, and New Power.
 The company manufactures and markets diesel and natural gas powered engines under the Cummins and other customer brands for the heavy and medium-duty truck, bus, recreational vehicle, light-duty automotive, construction, mining, marine, rail, oil and gas, defense, and agricultural markets; and offers new parts and services, as well as remanufactured parts and engines.